top of page

 FICE-International was founded in 1948 under the patronage of UNESCO in Trogen (Switzerland).
 It maintains contacts with UNESCO, UNICEF, Council of Europe and ECOSOC.
 It is also a member of the NGO-Group - Child Rights Connect and member of ENSACT.

-FICE-International has members more than 30 countries – FICE sections – from Europe, Africa, Amerika.
+FICE-International has members more than 30 countries – FICE sections – from Europe, Africa, America and Asia.

 VISION